dsc-courses/practice.dsc80.com/problems/wi23-final/wi23-final-q01.md

 # BEGIN SOLN
 **Answer: ** Missing at random

 If a state has reported the number of students taking the SAT, it implies that data collection and reporting were carried out.
-The administrative decision to report SAT scores (including `Math` scores) may be reflected in the `# Students` column.
-Conversely, if the `# Students` column is empty or null for a certain state and year, it might indicate an administrative decision not to participate or report data for that period.
-This decision impacts the availability of `Math` scores.
+The administrative decision to report SAT scores (including `"Math"` scores) may be reflected in the `"# Students"` column.
+Conversely, if the `"# Students"` column is empty or null for a certain state and year, it might indicate an administrative decision not to participate or report data for that period.
+This decision impacts the availability of `"Math"` scores.

-In this context,  the missing values in `Math` scores are linked to observable conditions or patterns in the dataset (like specific years, states, or availability of other related data).
+In this context,  the missing values in `"Math"` scores are linked to observable conditions or patterns in the dataset (like specific years, states, or availability of other related data).

 <average>75</average>